SecurityLab-UCD/SPAT/README.md

 * Now uses java18

-## java18
+## java18 and `lib_path`

 Steps are the same as below except for the argument `PathofJre`.
 It is replaced by the path of `lib`.
-An example is "/usr/lib/jvm/java-18-openjdk-amd64/lib"
+An example is "/usr/lib/jvm/java-18-openjdk-amd64/lib".
+This path can be found with `whereis java` and tracing to the directory of the original binary (instead of a symlink).
+The library folder is usually a sibling directory of the directory that contains the binary.

 # Building jar